henryhyw/henryhyw.github.io/menu/about.md

 I am a third-year student at the **University of Hong Kong**, majoring in **Applied Artificial Intelligence**.
 Meanwhile, I work as a part-time research assistant in the **SLR Lab at HKU**, where I investigate intersections in neuroscience, artificial intelligence, and education.
 I also work in the **PDS Lab at HKU**, focusing on integrating generative AI and LLM with personalized learning.
 Additionally, I am a full-time Student Work Placement Intern at **HSBC**, working in the Digital Transformation Department.
 For more details, please visit my [education](https://henryhyw.github.io/education.html) and [experience](https://henryhyw.github.io/experience.html) pages.

 In my free time, I love spending time by the ocean.
 When I lived in New Zealand, I often visited the beautiful **Napier Oceanside**.
-When I was in Europe, I loved spending time at the **Mediterranean Sea**, sunbathing, swimming, and enjoying the serene beauty of the water.
+When I was in Europe, I loved relaxing at the **Mediterranean Sea**, sunbathing, swimming, and enjoying the serene beauty of the water.
 When I’m near school, you can often find me at the **Kennedy Town Praya**, soaking in the peaceful vibes of the waterfront.
 There’s something incredibly calming about the ocean that I just can’t get enough of.

 <video id="videoElement" muted autoplay loop playsinline>
       <source src="/assets/vid/napier.mp4" type="video/mp4">
 </video>
 <img src="/assets/img/napier.png" alt="Travel" class="fallback-image" style="display: none;">

 I love traveling and have had the chance to explore some amazing places around the world.
-I’ve marveled at the stunning **Sagrada Família** in Barcelona, stood in awe at the ancient **Acropolis** in Athens, gazed up at the iconic **Statue of Liberty** in the United States, wandered through the enchanting **Rotorua Redwoods** in New Zealand.
+I’ve marveled at the stunning **Sagrada Família** in Barcelona, stood in awe at the ancient **Acropolis** in Athens, gazed up at the iconic **Statue of Liberty** in the United States, wandered through the enchanting **Rotorua Redwoods** in New Zealand...
 Each of these experiences has left me with unforgettable memories and a deep appreciation for the beauty and diversity of our world.

 > "Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey."
 >